-- Locate the Energy app in the bottom bar by touching the app launcher (the three dots). - Touch to open the Energy app and choose from the different tabs.
+- 1. Locate the Energy app in the app launcher (the three dots) in the bottom bar. - 2.
+Touch to open the Energy app and choose from the different tabs.
 The energy chart's colored line represents your actual driving energy consumption whereas the gray line represents predicted usage.